 Management assessed that the recoverable amount of PSTI, the CGU to which the goodwill is allocated, exceeds its carrying amount.
 In estimating the related value in use, management used a cash flow projection based on past performance of the acquiree covering a five-year period at a discount rate of 4.44%.
 Cash flows beyond that five-year period have been extrapolated using the Group's average historical growth rate.

-No impairment on goodwill was recognized for the quarters ended March 31, 2024 and 2023.
+No impairment on goodwill was recognized for the quarters ended and nine months ended September 30, 2025 and 2024.

 12. Trade and Statutory Payables